 There are two scenarios where premium vodka improves vanilla extract:

-1. You're making a very small batch where the vodka flavor has more influence
+- You're making a very small batch (4–8 oz) where the vodka character represents a larger proportion of the final flavor

-2. You're gifting the extract and want the "made with quality ingredients" story
+- You're gifting the extract and want the "made with quality ingredients" story to be true

 Super-premium vodkas that undergo extensive distillation and filtration are measurably smoother and cleaner.
-In a 4-ounce extract bottle used in small amounts, this likely doesn't matter much — but it's not a wrong choice.
+In a 4-ounce extract bottle used in small amounts, this likely doesn't matter much for the cookie — but it's not a wrong choice if you want to feel good about every ingredient.

 4. Alternative Spirits: Bourbon & Rum Vanilla Extract

-Vodka is the classic choice, but it's not the only option:
+Vodka is the classic choice, but it's not the only option.
+Alternative spirits create genuinely different extracts — worth experimenting with once you've made a standard vodka batch.

-Rum vanilla extract: Dark rum creates a molasses-tinged vanilla extract with richer, more complex flavor.
+Dark rum creates a molasses-tinged vanilla extract with richer, more complex flavor.
 Ideal for tropical desserts, chocolate-based recipes, and anything where a deeper base note works.
+White rum gives a surprisingly clean result — closer to vodka extract with a slight sweetness.

 Basic homemade vanilla extract:

-• Beans: 3–5 Madagascar vanilla beans per 8 oz vodka (split lengthwise, seeds scraped in)
+- Beans: 5–6 Grade B Madagascar vanilla beans per cup (8 oz) of vodka — split lengthwise, seeds scraped in

-• Time: 8–12 weeks minimum for full extraction; 6 months for premium depth
+- Time: 8 weeks minimum; 6 months for premium depth

-• Storage: Dark glass bottle, room temperature, away from heat and light
+- Storage: Dark location, room temperature, away from heat and light

 The only wrong way to make vanilla extract is to rush it or skimp on the beans.